Harbour-Enterprises/SuperDoc/packages/ai/README.md

 - **Formatting Preservation** – Every editing tool is backed by the `EditorAdapter`, which maintains marks and inline styling via `replaceText`, tracked changes, and comment helpers.
 - **Execution Results** – `execute` returns whether the run succeeded, which tools ran, any textual response, the parsed plan, and warnings for skipped steps.

-Use `AIPlanner` when you want prompt → plan → action orchestration (redlining, drafting, reviews) while keeping full control over the resulting document edits.
+Use `ai.planner` when you want prompt → plan → action orchestration (redlining, drafting, reviews) while keeping full control over the resulting document edits.

 #### `insertComments(instruction)`